The Sensational Spider-Man (vol. 2): "Venomous" (issues 5–8)

 The pictures of the unmasked Spider-Man are published by the Daily Bugle, but Parker's face is too mangled to be identified.
 Jameson issues a $5 million reward for Spidey's alias.
 Meanwhile, Doctor Octopus goes on a rampage and Eddie Brock auctions off the Venom costume, which is bought by the Fortunato family for the baby of the family, Angelo.
 Spidey visits the X-Men, where Rachel Summers tells him she thinks Aunt May is dead.
 Parker goes to his high school reunion and is attacked by Venom.
-During a gruelling battle, the suit abandons Angelo, who falls to his death.
+During a grueling battle, the suit abandons Angelo, who falls to his death.
 Eddie Brock is discovered to have slit his own wrists.
 May's kidnapper then calls Parker and asks him to lunch.